The

 the errors of their ways and it showed them how to return to

 a workable system.
-Land was cheap so if one state did not change to a more workable system then the people would move to another state.
+Land was cheap so if one state did not change to a more workable system then the people would move to the other state.
 (I am convinced that had France been divided into states then the abuses of their revolution never would have occurred and Napoleon never would have risen to power.)

 We